hr-regifters/thesis/_CONTRIBUTING.md

 This is just to help you organize your process

-- [ ] Did I cut my work branch off of development branch (don't cut new branches from existing feature brances)?
+- [ ] Did I cut my work branch off of my master branch (don't cut new branches from existing feature branches)?
 - [ ] Did I follow the correct naming convention for my branch?
 - [ ] Is my branch focused on a single main change?
  - [ ] Do all of my changes directly relate to this change?